I constantly get asked “are there things to do in Downtown Lansing with kids?” I love that I get to answer a big – YES!

 You’ll love to feed the fish in their multiple ponds, say high to the talking parrots and birds, see tons of exotic fish, and more.
-Have fun!

-17. Lansing Lugnuts and Lansing Ignite at Cooley Law School Stadium
+17) Root for the Lansing Lugnuts and Lansing Ignite at Cooley Law School Stadium

 Cheer on our local baseball and soccer teams with the family!
 There’s a play area on the grounds and lots food choices.
 They’ve taken extra care to make sure all ages have a great time during every game plus plan lots of special games geared toward kids.